KirillKlem/Notes-Compendium/README.md

 **I make these notes first and foremost for myself** — to better digest ideas, track my learning, and quickly recall key results and intuitions.
 But I hope they might also be helpful for others — whether you’re learning from scratch, onboarding to a research/codebase, or just want a clear summary without rereading every paper.

-✨ *I aim to keep one article review per day (or close), gradually building a structured reference.* ✨
+✨ *I aim to keep one article review per day, gradually building a structured reference, this is something like my challenge.* ✨

 ---